And why public land should be used for public housing

-In November 2020, at a meeting of Dublin City Council, officials will ask councillors to gift the 42 acres of prime council-owned land of the Oscar Traynor Road Development in Coolock to the property developer Glenveagh so that the site can be developed to deliver some of the housing so many Dubliners desire and require.
+On 16 November 2020, at a meeting of Dublin City Council, by a vote of 48 to 14 (1 abstention) councillors voted not to gift the 42 acres of prime council-owned land of the Oscar Traynor Road Development in Coolock to the property developer Glenveagh.
+Instead, we have the opportunity to develop the site to deliver some of the affordable housing so many Dubliners desire and require.

-Yet when one looks into the actual detail of the proposed development, alarm bells begin to ring.
-Of the 853 proposed homes, 50% (428) will be sold privately by the developer on the open market at unaffordable prices, only 30% (253) will be allocated to social housing and 20% (173) have been categorised as affordable purchase: yet with asking prices of 320,000 for a three-bed home this is hardly affordable.
-And presently we do not know how much the city council will pay the developer for each of the social housing homes.
+Thanks to the Oscar Traynor Road Housing Campaign, Uplift and dozens of independent activists, the proposed development was halted.
+In the original plan, of 853 proposed homes, 50% (428) would have been sold privately by the developer on the open market at unaffordable prices, only 30% (253) would have been allocated to social housing and 20% (173) were categorised as affordable purchase: yet with asking prices of 320,000 for a three-bed home this was hardly affordable.
+And we did not know how much the city council would pay the developer for each of the social housing homes.

 The History of DCC’s Oscar Traynor Road Development Plan

-After local opposition in Inchicore to the proposal to allow half of the St Michael’s Estate site to be sold privately by a developer, a new plan was drafted which envisages the site remaining in council-ownership and developed 100% publicly, between social housing and a new cost-rental model.
+After local opposition in Inchicore to the proposal to allow half of the St Michael’s Estate site to be sold privately by a developer, a new plan was drafted which envisaged the site remaining in council-ownership and developed 100% publicly, between social housing and a new cost-rental model.
+That’s now what we should aim for with the Oscar Traynor site.

 Last November, after much controversy, a majority of city councillors voted for the disposal of the land at O’Devaney Gardens to Barta Capital, the preferred bidder for that site.
 Controversy arose when it emerged that Barta would be selling its 50% of units, all apartments, on the open market with an asking price of €450,000 each, whilst the social housing units were going to cost the council 350,000 each and the ‘affordable’ housing units were to range between €270,000 – €420,000 each.

-To allow such a situation to arise again would be unconscionable: precious, finite resources like public land should be used for the common good and not to further enrich already wealthy private interests.
+To have allowed such a situation to arise again would have been unconscionable: precious, finite resources like public land should be used for the common good and not to further enrich already wealthy private interests.
 We can and must do better.

 Affordable housing is needed for the Oscar Traynor Road site